rlindskog/Kog/README.md

 An extremely opinionated javascript web framework.

-The Zen of Kog.
+The Zen of Kog.\n
-There should be one-- and preferably only one --obvious way to do it Boilerplate should be abstracted.
+There should be one-- and preferably only one --obvious way to do it\n Boilerplate should be abstracted.\n
-Builds should be abstracted.
+Builds should be abstracted.\n
-Things not required to create your app should be abstracted.
-Development tools should be implicit.
+Things not required to create your app should be abstracted.\n Development tools should be implicit.\n
-Modules, components and container creation should be automated.
-Builds are too slow for development.
+Modules, components and container creation should be automated.\n Builds are too slow for development.\n
 The W3C standard is correct.
-Lets only use that.
-More time should be spent on your app than setup.
+Lets only use that.\n More time should be spent on your app than setup.\n

 Server:
 Express is the best backend framework.